20 misconceptions TV taught us about police

 10. You can be knocked unconscious from a blow to the head with a gun or other heavy object and suffer no more than a bruise and a headache.

-11. If the show is about a federal agent, federal agents all wear expensive suits and are pompous, incompetent [expletive].
+11. If the show is about a federal agent, federal agents all wear expensive suits and are pompous and incompetent.

 12. TV cops, especially women, can carry and conceal large handguns, extra magazines, handcuffs and badges under the most fashionable outfits, and you will never see them until the moment before they haul them out.